Seville is one of the must-see destinations in Spain.

-This itinerary will allow you to cover the best things to do in Seville in 24 hours.
+This 1-Day Seville itinerary will allow you to hit the city’s highlights in 24 hours.
 It is jam-packed with wonderful things to see so wear your most comfortable shoes.

 Do you have two or three days in Seville (or longer)?
 If so, take a look at my 3-Day Seville itinerary.

-Map of Seville’s sights (+ free walking tour!)
+Map of Seville’s sights (+ a free walking self-guided walking tour!)

 To help you picture your visit and to navigate the city, here’s a map of the places included in this Seville itinerary.
 For an interactive map, click here or on the image itself.
 You can save it on your Google Maps app by clicking the star icon.

 If it helps, you can use this as a self-guided walking tour of Seville.
 From start to finish, you will cover a distance of about four miles (6 km).